Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 3/Session 3 Workbook - Physical Computing.md

 1. And how about a gentle slow-down as the obstacle comes nearer?
 (Rather than abruptly stopping when it gets closer than some cut-off?)

-1. Finally, we may just have a special decoding challenge waiting for you at the end of the track!
-Speak to one of us to start working on this.